nerkyzas157/Data_Science/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE.txt` file for more details.
+See the `LICENSE` file for more details.

 ---